duman/7zip-with-version-checker/README.md

 With the current version program will check if there's an update per week, and if there's none it will just launch it.
 Check happens one time in a week, thus after first launch it won't ask or try to check anymore and will just launch it.

+* Clicking yes will open 7-Zip's downloads page, you can download the version that suits you.
+* Clicking no will just launch the application and ignore checking updates for a week.

 ## To-do

 * System-tray/background application, so that this program won't have to be the default launcher.
 * Allow users to edit next check date in a friendlier way.
 (It's already possible, but requires settings to be modified with UNIX time.)
+* Get x64/x86 version and auto download the installer upon clicking yes.

 ## Contribution